dellelce/pypg-docker/README.md

-# python with latest psycopg2
+# postgres client for python image

+This image has a wheel build of 'psycopg2' package in /wheel